Adage’s Experience at Episerver Ascend 2019

 Adage receives similar feedback from various clients and from our own marketing performance indicators.
 There is a universal re-focus on content before commerce because content influences us.
 It’s intended for human consumption and can lead to deeper engagement with an organization, and ultimately, greater sales and audience loyalty.

 5. Competitive Landscape

-For a web strategy, development, design and analytics company like Adage, choosing CMS and commerce platforms is an important decision.
+For a web strategy, web development, user experience design, and analytics company like Adage, choosing CMS and commerce platforms is an important decision.
 At Ascend we continued to see that Episerver’s focus on customers and their investment in innovation gives them a competitive edge in the marketplace.

 If commerce and having a cloud-hosted solution are important to your organization, then look no further than Episerver.
 Many other platforms out there (even those in the leader quadrants of Gartner and Forrester!) have yet to create a world where Content + Commerce can so seamlessly work together.
 Epi has been ahead of the commerce curve for years now, and have not had to play catch up like others who have tried to close the gap of a commerce solution through acquisition.